-Then I placed the sauteed onions in a metal bowl and allowed them to cool.
-Finally I repurposed zippered bags from food purchases and spooned in those onions.
+Then I placed the sautéed onions in a metal bowl and allowed them to cool.
+Finally I repurposed zippered bags from previous food purchases and spooned in those chopped sautéed onions.

 This will help when I’m using those frozen onions since I’ll be able to easily break off small sections for my recipe.

-Then I carefully placed those bags on a cookie sheet and slid them into our chest freezer.
+Then I carefully placed those bags of sautéed onions on a cookie sheet and slid them into our chest freezer.
 I’ll leave them there at least overnight.
-Then they’ll be frozen solid.
+That way they’ll be frozen solid inside the bag.

 But you know how everything looks the same in your freezer?
 It’s important to label these onions!

 So I wrote out a quick label on a piece of paper I cut out of an old envelope.
-Then I slid all three of these repurposed bags into a single heavy-duty freezer bag.
+Then I slid all three of these repurposed bags of frozen sautéed onions into a single heavy-duty freezer bag.

 The label goes inside the freezer bag (but outside the bags holding the onions).
 And then I replace the whole shebangie into the freezer.